fatihege/rival-music/README.md

 ## Technologies

 This application is built using MERN (MongoDB, Express.js, React.js, Node.js) stack and a Server Side Rendering (SSR) framework such as Next.js.
+Additionally, Redis is used for caching and improving performance.

 * **MongoDB** - NoSQL database is used.
 * **Express.js** - Server-side web application framework is used.
 * **React.js** - Used for building user interfaces.
 * **Node.js** - Used for running server-side logic.
 * **Next.js** - Used for server-side rendering.
+* **Redis** - In-memory data store used for caching.

 ## Installation